NicolBolas/Proposal-Ideas/Default Initializer Value.md

 ## Overload Resolution

 This is a sticky point with `std::default_init_t`.
-We do not want it to be implicitly convertible to anything.
-It can however initialize any default initializable object.
+This type is not implicitly convertible to any type.
+Yet it has the ability to default initialize any object which can undergo default initialization.

 So we want the following: